Frequently Asked Questions

 What does a Habitat house cost?

 Currently, a three-bedroom Habitat house in New Haven costs us $120,000 to construct.
-We sell our homes to qualified homebuyers for an average of $85,000 to $90,000.
+We sell our homes to qualified homebuyers for an average of $95,700.
 Habitat houses are affordable for low-income families because there is no profit included in the sale price and no interest charged on the mortgage.
-The family pays closing costs of approximately $2,500.
+The family pays closing costs of approximately $3,500-4,000.
 The average length of a Habitat mortgage is 25 years.

 What is the average cost of housing in New Haven?

 An average three-bedroom house costs $120,000.
-A three-bedroom apartment rental averages $950 in New Haven.
+In New Haven, a three-bedroom apartment rental averages $950 and up.

 Does Habitat for Humanity of Greater New Haven use government funds?